kanwarmanraj/kanwarmanraj/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?lines=%3Cp%3E+Hi+%F0%9F%91%8B++I+am+Kanwar+Manraj+%3C%2Fp%3E)](https://git.io/typing-svg)

-I’m Co-Founder & CEO of SeriAmigo, a Social Community on Blockchain.
-SeriAmigo is a brainchild of young entrepreneurs who aspire to innovate through technology solutions.

  I am a blockchain and social token enthusiast who loves cutting-edge technology and is a believer in tech that being fundamentally more futuristic is crucial than technology happening the traditional way.
 Meeting and learning from individuals has taught me that a jack of all trades is a master of none, but oftentimes better than a master of one.

-Currently, building SeriAmigo to make a difference in the growing Web 3.0 ecosystem.
-Revolutionizing things is not a simple task, but remember to Turn the Sourest Lemon in Your Life into Something that Resembles Lemonade.

- 📫 Send an email to kanwarmanraj@seriamigo.com to get in touch.

 <br>